Argentine LLC (SRL) Incorporation and Work Permit in Argentina

 Required Information: Full details of each partner: name, age, marital status, nationality, profession, address, ID number, and CUIT (or CDI).

 Once your company is registered, it has to be registered at the Migration Department to be eligible to hire foreigners.
 This process will be processed at the Renure division, under the Migration Department.
 Once your Argentine business is designated to hire foreigners, it can issue a job offer/invitation letter to yourself.
-This letter is essential in applying for a migrant worker temporary residency and should include:
+This letter is essential in applying for migrant worker category of temporary residency and should include:

 – Job Description: Clearly describe your role, responsibilities, and any specific expertise.